Complex abstract Wiener spaces: Prerequisites

-In particular, a Gaussian field is a measurable map, so we might wonder if it is Bochner integrable.
+Before we move on to the topic of abstract Wiener spaces, we include one important result on the integrability of centred Gaussian fields.
 The following theorem implies that a Gaussian random field in fact belongs to $L^p(B)$, for every $p \in [1, \infty)$.
 It was shown by Xavier Fernique in 1970 for real Gaussian fields.
 A proof of the real case can be found in \cite{stroock}.
 We will sketch this proof, in particular where edits need to be made to include the complex case.

-\begin{theorem}[Fernique's Theorem] Let $B$ be a real or complex separable Banach space and let $\nu$ be a centred Gaussian measure on $(B, \B(B))$.
-There exist constants $\alpha, K \in (0, \infty)$ such that
+\begin{theorem}[Fernique's Theorem] Let $B$ be a separable Banach space over $\K$ and let $X$ be a centred $B$-valued Gaussian field.
+Then there exist constants $\alpha, K \in (0, \infty)$ such that

 \end{theorem}